dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 series with a different ID is started.
 The backup series ID is stored in each `manifest.json` file stored in every backup folder.

+The `--encryption_key_file` flag is required if you took the backup in an encrypted cluster and should point to the location of the same key used to run the cluster.

 The restore feature will create a cluster with as many groups as the original cluster had at the time of the last backup.
 For each group, `dgraph restore` creates a posting directory `p<N>` corresponding to the backup group ID.
 For